Vanesa Šelmeková: 2025–2026 season

 Šelmeková took two and a half months off skating to heal from a torn muscle, which formed scar tissue.
 She resumed training in early June and attended various training camps over the summer.

-She was announced to be Slovakia's entrant in the women's singles category at the qualifying competition for the 2026 Winter Olympics, where she would attempt to qualify a quota for Slovakia at the Olympics.
+She was announced to be Slovakia's entrant in the women's singles category at the ISU Skate to Milano, the final qualifying event for the 2026 Winter Olympics.
 She was selected after a test skate held in August; she was the only competitor in her category after Ema Doboszová withdrew.
 Speaking about her performance at the test skate, Šelmeková said that she was satisfied with her short program, except for a bad landing on a Lutz jump, but that she was still becoming comfortable with her free skate.
 She also noted that she received feedback from the judges urging her to change her free skate costume, which had cost her a thousand Euros.
+At the Skate to Milano, Šelmeková finished in thirteenth place overall.
+She then went on to finish tenth at the 2025 CS Nepela Memorial and fifth at the 2026 Four National Championships.

+In January, Šelmeková competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in twentieth place.
+The following week, she won the gold medal at the 2026 EDGE Cup.